sanixstudio/amazi/README.md

 AMAZI AI is hosted on [https://amazi.vercel.app/](https://amazi.vercel.app/).
 You can access it from anywhere, anytime.

 ## Support

-We value your feedback and are committed to providing excellent support.
-If you have any questions, encounter issues, or want to share your experiences, please feel free to reach out to us at [support@amazi.ai](mailto:support@amazi.ai).

 Thank you for choosing AMAZI AI.
 We look forward to seeing the amazing creations you'll bring to life with our AI tools!